Contact

 Biography

-I also work closely in the Health Humanities, particularly promoting the role of history in health and well being.
+I work closely in the Health Humanities, particularly promoting the role of history in health and well being.
 I am a fellow of the Royal Historical Society and A Senior Fellow of the Higher Education Academy.

 Expertise Summary